• Skip to main content

 Living as a Marist means living as part of an apostolic Marist community.
 It is very rare for Marists not to enjoy the support and comradeship of living with other Marists.

-Community living is not family living, the one thing that brings people together is that they are Marist.
+Community living is not family living.
+The one thing that brings people together is that they are Marist.

 Primary Sidebar